Refinitiv/refinitiv-ui/documents/src/pages/build-app/custom-theme.md

 }
 ```

 You only need to create less file for components that you need to customise.
-The rest of components that do not need further customisation will be automatically extended from Halo theme.
+Any components that do not need further customisation will be automatically extended from Halo theme.